gvwilson/sensibleadventures/bookster/bookster.md

 hair waited stoically on the next bed, the cloth she held over one eye red and getting redder.

-Amazingly, Razi was asleep, the book of Praczny stories open on his chest.
+Amazingly, Razi was asleep, the book of stories open on his chest.
 Erileine set her teacher's bag on the floor and sat down gingerly at the foot of the bed.
 Razi's eyes opened.

 "*La*, there you are."
 Razi yawned.
 "Did you have any trouble?"